-If you are a record holder of shares of common stock, you may authorize a proxy to vote on your behalf by mail, as described on the enclosed proxy card.
+If you are a record holder of shares of common stock, you may authorize a proxy to vote on your behalf electronically over the internet, by telephone, or by mail, as described on the enclosed proxy card.
 Authorizing a proxy will not limit your right to vote in person at the meeting.
 A properly completed, executed and submitted proxy will be voted in accordance with your instructions, unless you subsequently revoke the proxy.
 If you authorize a proxy without indicating your voting instructions, the proxyholder will vote your shares according to the Board's recommendations.